hphelion/documentation/CarrierGrade/Admin_Guide/VSA/carrier.install-vsa-enroll.old.md

 </p>
 -->

-# HP Helion OpenStack&#174; Carrier Grade (Alpha): Enrolling the New Baremetal Server
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Enrolling the New Baremetal Server

 This page provides detailed instructions on deployment of HP StoreVirtual VSA Storage Nodes, and their configuration as Cinder backend.
 It covers the following topics: